gvwilson/sensibleadventures/nardica/outline.md

 - people don't use VR because of the risk of (mental) infection
   - being matrixed
 - replace all mentions of stories and shows with games ("people watching games", "romance games", etc.)
-- change the opening so that Iffy is the youngest of several clones
-  - when they throw her overboard, one of them says, "She's not ready..."
-  - her big sisters, not her parents
-  - Naggie and Jack found her, Naggie insisted on keeping her ("my niece")
-  - Iffy wondered if she was some kind of tweaked Zillion spy (saw it in a game)
-  - Aunt Naggie laughs but takes her in to have her tested
-  - told her afterward that the doc said she was clear
-  - but that's when she started making her special curries
-  - turns out the powder is to suppress Iffy's special abilities
-  - Naggie stayed with Jack to raise Iffy, leaves after Paddington
 - the governor's mansion has a statue of a centaur
   - the governor himself is part machine
   - Iffy was expecting tank treads or a mechanical arm, but he looks normal